 We sent all of these meat and cheese baskets to our experienced cheese expert, product testers, and editors, who analyzed and tasted the contents, such as Brie, Gouda, blue cheese, Camembert, chevre, salami, prosciutto, Ibérico ham, and much more.
 Each meat and cheese gift basket was rated on presentation, variety, size, item freshness, and overall value.
 Our testers then offered additional insights on each meat and cheese gift basket's strengths and weaknesses.

 What to Look for in Meat and Cheese Gift Baskets

 Cheese is a living thing.
 A producer can send two wheels of the same cheese batch to two different purveyors and, depending on how those wheels are cared for, the cheese may taste very different.
-That’s why it’s so important to shop in real life with trained cheesemongers or online from cheese shops that you trust.
-Every recommendation on this list is a business we trust with our cheese.
+The same is true of charcuterie; curing preserves meat, but it still has to be handled carefully to preserve optimal flavor.
+When you're buying a meat and cheese gift basket online, you're leaving the choice of meats and cheeses up to someone else, so it's extra-important to use a trustworthy shop.
+Every recommendation on this list is a business we trust.